ConMeZO: Adaptive Descent-Direction Sampling for Gradient-Free Finetuning of Large Language Models: EXPERIMENTAL RESULTS

 \subsection{Finetuning of RoBERTa-large}

 We finetune RoBERTa-large \citep{liu2019roberta}, a language model with 355 million parameters.
-Following \cite{malladi2023fine}, the finetuning process tackles a few-shot setting on a suit of six standard NLP tasks from the GLUE benchmark \citep{wang2018glue}.
-We compare ConMeZO with first-order AdamW, MeZO, and MeZO+Momentum baseline.
-MeZO+Momentum is novel baseline which we design and it maintains a momentum $m_t$ similar to ConMeZO, but instead of using it to bias the ZO perturbation $z_t$, its momentum replaces $g(x_t, z_t)$ as the iterate update direction.
+Following \cite{malladi2023fine}, the finetuning process tackles a few-shot setting on a suite of six standard NLP tasks from the GLUE benchmark \citep{wang2018glue}.
+We compare ConMeZO with first-order AdamW, MeZO, and the MeZO+Momentum baseline.
+MeZO+Momentum is a novel baseline that we design, and it maintains a momentum $m_t$ similar to ConMeZO, but instead of using it to bias the ZO perturbation $z_t$, its momentum replaces $g(x_t, z_t)$ as the iterate update direction.
 We set the smoothing parameter as $\lambda = 10^{-3}$ for all ZO methods and report the test metrics after tuning the hyperparameters for 10K iterations.
 See Appendix~\ref{apdx.sec.roberta} for more details.
-In \Cref{tab:performance_10k}, we observe that ConMeZO achieves the best performance on average and on all tasks, except for SST-5 where MeZO+Momentum does the best.
-MeZO+Momentum has better averaged score than MeZO but does not consistently achieve better performance like ConMeZO.
-This suggests that naive use of momentum like in MeZO+Momentum is not the ideal choice in ZO methods.
-Standard errors and additional results including test metric curves, intermediate metrics, and ablation study of momentum parameter $\beta$ and cone angle $\theta$ are reported in \Cref{apdx.sec.roberta}, and in \ref{apdx.sec.other_methods} we also provide additional comparisons with other zeroth-order methods.
+In \Cref{tab:performance_10k}, ConMeZO achieves the best average performance across all tasks except SST-5, where MeZO+Momentum performs best.
+While MeZO+Momentum outperforms vanilla MeZO on average, it does not consistently match ConMeZO, suggesting that naively incorporating momentum into ZO methods is suboptimal.
+We report standard errors (\Cref{tab:performance_10k_std}) along with intermediate metrics (\Cref{tab:acc_comparison_dev}) and a comparison to first-order SGD (\Cref{tab:performance_10k_sgd}) in \Cref{apdx.sec.roberta}.
+Additional analyses, including test metric curves (\Cref{fig:test_acc_10k}) and an ablation study of parameters $\beta$ and $\theta$ (\Cref{fig:heatmaps}), can be found in \Cref{additional_results}.